Leek Town F.C.: History

-In 1996–97 Leek claimed the Northern Premier League title by ten points and were this time granted promotion to the Conference.
-In their first season at this level they narrowly managed to avoid relegation but could not repeat the feat the following year and were relegated back to the Northern Premier League Premier Division.
-In 2000–01 the Blues were relegated to Division One, but regained their place in the Premier Division when the league was restructured due to the formation of Conference North in 2004.
+In 1996–97, Leek claimed the Northern Premier League title by ten points and were this time granted promotion to the Conference.
+In their first season at this level, they narrowly managed to avoid relegation but could not repeat the feat the following year and were relegated back to the Northern Premier League Premier Division.
+In 2000–01, the Blues were relegated to Division One, but regained their place in the Premier Division when the league was restructured due to the formation of Conference North in 2004.
 The club achieved several mid-table finishes in the league but struggled off the pitch.
-On 21 June 2006 it was announced that the club was in such severe financial peril that it was facing a winding-up order, but on 11 June the following year it was confirmed that a new consortium had taken over the club and secured its future.
-In the 2007–08 season Leek finished in the bottom four, resulting in relegation to Division One South.
-Between the 2011–12 and 2014–15 seasons the club qualified for the play-offs for promotion back to the Premier Division three times, but missed out each time.
-In 2011–12 Leek lost in the final to Ilkeston.
-Two seasons later the team lost at the semi-final stage to Belper Town, and in 2015–16 Leek lost in the final to Sutton Coldfield Town.
+On 21 June 2006, it was announced that the club was in such severe financial peril that it was facing a winding-up order, but on 11 June the following year it was confirmed that a new consortium had taken over the club and secured its future.
+In the 2007–08 season, Leek finished in the bottom four, resulting in relegation to Division One South.
+Between the 2011–12 and 2014–15 seasons, the club qualified for the play-offs for promotion back to the Premier Division three times, but missed out each time.
+In 2011–12, Leek lost in the final to Ilkeston.
+Two seasons later the team lost at the semi-final stage to Belper Town, and in 2015–16, Leek lost in the final to Sutton Coldfield Town.

-Due to league re-organisations, since 2015 Leek have played in Division One South, Division One West, and Division One South East.
-In the 2018-19 season Leek again made the play-offs and defeated Colne in the semi-finals but lost in the final to Radcliffe.
+Due to league re-organisations, Leek have played since 2015 in Division One South, Division One West, and Division One South East.
+In the 2018-19 season, Leek again made the play-offs and defeated Colne in the semi-finals but lost in the final to Radcliffe.
 Both the subsequent two seasons were abandoned due to the COVID-19 pandemic.
 The 2023–24 season saw Leek promoted from the Division One West as champions.
 In the 2024-25 season, Leek played at Step 3 for the first time since 2008.